dgageot/dockercon16/README.md

 As a user, you should see no difference compared to the original application.

-# 3 Run the application on a shared swarm
+# 3 - Run the application on a shared Swarm

-We're going to the clouds, with this setup, we're going to send all your containers to a swarm on multiple nodes.
+We're going to the Cloud!
+With this setup, we are going to send all your containers to a Swarm composed of multiple nodes.
-We have alerady setup the swarm cluster for you before the talk.
+We have already setup the Swarm for you before the talk.
-You need to tell your docker client to talk to the swarm docker daemon rather than your local docker daemon.
+You need to point your Docker CLI to the Swarm rather than your local docker daemon.
-To achieve this, you need to copy a couple of certificated, which are located on a couple of USB keys we pass along, and follow the instructions below :
+This is done through environment variables.
+And because out Swarm has TLS enabled, you need a copy a of our certificats.
+We'll pass along a couple of USB keys with the certificates on it.
+Then follow the instructions below:

 1. Copy the provided certificates from the USB key.
+(TODO FIX THIS)
 2. Point your docker client to the proper machine using docker-machine `eval $(docker-machine env lab-docker)`
 3. Configure *Docker Compose* to use the third configuration file: